 Underwater welding (also known as hyperbaric welding) is one of the most dangerous professions out there.
 Divers face dangers not only during the welding process itself, but throughout the entire dive.
 This blog is going to examine some of those dangers, and how robotics and automation can be utilized to mitigate them and make the profession safer and more efficient.

-Every job an underwater welder works presents a myriad of risks, both short and long-term.
-Precautions are taken to reduce the risk as much as possible, but regardless underwater welding has a 15% death rate.
+Welding underwater presents a myriad of risks, both short and long-term.
+Precautions are taken to reduce the risk as much as possible, but regardless the underwater welding death rate is 15%.
 Not only is death a concern, but debilitation and general quality of life risks as well.

 Short term risks of underwater welding